in Personal Growth | posted by Pat

 What made me think of this topic was that I struggle with follow through in some areas of my life.
-I relatively organized so don’t really struggle there and with my relationships at this age I’m quite relaxed, yet speak to me about weight or finances and then we are in a different arena.
+I relatively organized so don’t struggle there, and with my relationships at this age I’m quite relaxed, yet speak to me about weight or finances, and then we are in a different arena.

-As I was tapping I started to relax more and let go of the tension around the struggles.
-Part of the struggle is trying to get or do something different and because of those thoughts, my body tenses up and my mind become blocked.
+As I was tapping, I started to relax more and let go of the tension around the struggles.
+Part of the battle is trying to get or do something different, and because of those thoughts, my body tenses up and my mind become blocked.

 What do we need to do?

 Question those areas where we struggle.
 Start to look under the tabletop of “struggling” and see what legs hold up our need to struggle.
 For example, if financial struggles plague you and no matter what you do it never goes away, then what are your thoughts supporting your belief that you must struggle with your finances.